karelrappo/karelrappo/README.md

 ### Hi there 👋

+## About me

-I am a financial analyst from Estonia, with deep interest in data.
+* I am a financial analyst from Estonia, with deep interest in data
+* Do website development as a hobby
+* Self-learned R, SQL, Python.

-## Stack
+## Skills
+* Financial modelling, Data manipulation and analysis, BI & ETL development
+Tools:
 * SQL (Snowflake, Postgre, Hive)
+* Tableau
+* MicroStrategy
 * R
 * Python
+* Pentaho
+* git ..duh obviously

+## Portfolio Projects
+* To be updated

 ## Currently
 * Learning about various ML frameworks and putting them into practice